 Whether you use your Mac as a live database server or just as a development environment before you transfer your dynamic site to a big Unix server, this introduction to using Apache, MySQL, and PHP is just the beginning–we’ve barely scratched the surface of what you can do.
 The sheer number of live demos, downloadable scripts, and free documentation out there is nothing short of awe inspiring.
 And thanks to OS X, Mac users are once again in the thick of it.

-phpMyAdmin gives you total administrative control over your MySQL databases and tables.
+Setting the Table phpMyAdmin gives you total administrative control over your MySQL databases and tables.
 The table-creation interface lets you specify the types of information your table will include and how the table will relate to others in the database.

 SCOT HACKER is the Webmaster at U.C.
 Berkeley’s Graduate School of Journalism, where he teaches classes on PHP/MySQL Web development.
 He is also the author of The Be OS Bible (Peachpit Press, 1999).